-- If your child is in a lot of pain and pain relief medicine does not seem to help - If your child is not drinking any fluids after the first day back home - If there is a heavy discharge or bleeding from your child's rectum after the first 24 hours
+- If your child is in a lot of pain and pain relief medicine does not seem to help - If your child is not drinking any fluids after the first day back home

 We will call you at home to check that your child is making a good recovery.
 Before you leave the ward, please tell the nurse when would be the best time to call you.